packagist/private-packagist-docs/docs/mirror-magento-marketplace.md

 To setup credentials for a repository, “Magento Marketplace” in our example, head to Settings &gt; Manage Credentials in your Private Packagist organization.
 Afterwards you can add a new mirrored third party repository under Settings as well.
 From then on packages can be manually or automatically mirrored based on your configuration.

 ## Magento Marketplace Walkthrough
 Start by hitting “Manage Credentials” in your organizations settings.
-My organization is called “Magento-Demo”.
+My organization is called “ACME Company”.

 ![Manage Credentials](/Resources/public/img/docs/features/magento/Magento-Credentials-20200723.png)